CEB 553: Biology and Human Behavior

 Understanding Human Evolution & Its Implications to our Behavior and History

 This course is fast-paced and comprehensive with the content and workload expected of a University graduate course including global mastery of the subject matter.
 This course may be taken as either CEB553 or BIO558.
+This course is an accepted elective in our MAT program, our Masters in Liberal Studies Program, and various master's programs including psychology, journalism, and biochemistry to name a few as well as some continuing education requirements.
+Check with your institution and program.

 COURSE DESCRIPTION: An exploration of biological theories of human evolution, properties, and behavior.
 We build an understanding of evolution of complex organisms by natural selection, followed by the emergence of humans as a uniquely complex species.
 Scientific hypothesis formation and testing using the extensive multidisciplinary empirical record of the 1.8 million years of human history is developed throughout.
 Implications of human evolutionary biology for contemporary social and sexual behavior are also investigated.